jcontini/facebook-photos-download/README.md

 # Facebook Photo Downloader
 This tool lets you download all of the Facebook photos that you are tagged in.
-It keeps track of the dates that each photo was uploaded to Facebook, so that your photos will still be organized by date when they are added to a digital photo organized like Google Photos or iPhoto.
+It keeps track of the dates that each photo was uploaded to Facebook, so that your photos will still be organized by date when they are added to a photo management platform like Google Photos or iPhoto.

 ![Metadata Example](https://raw.githubusercontent.com/jcontini/fb-photo-downloader/master/example.png)

-The script does this in 2 steps:
-1) Create an index of all the photos and metadata (date, description, etc)
-2) Download all of the photos and write metadata to them (EXIF)

 ## Installation
+You'll need to have python, pip, and [Google Chrome](https://www.google.com/chrome/) installed to use this tool.
+Once that's all set up:

 1. Clone this repository
 1. `cd` into the cloned folder
 1. Run `pip install -r requirements.txt`

-This tool uses Google Chrome to download the photos, so be sure to [install Chrome](https://www.google.com/chrome/) before using.

 ## Usage
-To download your tagged photos, run this with your FB username & password:
+To download your tagged photos, run this with your Facebook username & password:

 `python get-tagged-photos.py -u your@email.com -p yourpassword`